hb2pencil/CoDNA/README.md

 ```# npm install ```

-NPM will automatically fetch all the necessary packages required for buildin the project (specified in package.json).
+NPM will automatically fetch all the necessary packages required for building the project (specified in package.json).

 To build the project, you can run the following command: